azizullahkhan16/indus-sahulat-backend/README.md

 ## Introduction

-Indus Sahulat Backend is a Spring Boot-based REST API that powers an emergency ambulance service coordination platform.
+Indus Sahulat is a Spring Boot-based REST API that powers an emergency ambulance service coordination platform.
 The system facilitates real-time communication and coordination between patients in need of emergency medical transport, ambulance service providers, drivers, and receiving hospitals.